okta/customer-detections/README.md

 # Okta Security Detection Catalog
 Welcome to the Okta Security Detection Catalog.
 This repository contains a collection of detection rules for security monitoring and detailed descriptions of log fields used for threat analysis within Okta environments.

+## Okta Security Detection Catalog
+Welcome to the Okta Security Detection Catalog.
+This repository contains a collection of detection rules for security monitoring and detailed descriptions of log fields used for threat analysis within Okta environments.

 ## File Structure
 | Folder | Description |
 | ------------- | ------------- |